zchee/neovim-wiki/Troubleshooting.md

 ## Runtime issues

+### `E518: Unknown option: [option]`

+Some options have been removed from Neovim, so you'll encounter this error if you try to use them.
+See [`:help nvim-features-removed`](http://neovim.io/doc/user/nvim-features-removed) for a list of all such options, and [FAQ#how-can-i-tell-if-im-running-nvim-or-vim](https://github.com/neovim/neovim/wiki/FAQ#how-can-i-tell-if-im-running-nvim-or-vim) to avoid such errors.

 ### Neovim is slow

 Make sure you're running an optimized build of `nvim`.
 To check this, run this: